emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 One of my main motivations is to get better at solving these integer programming problems.
 I do love the hashcode competition, because I like this type of problem and because of the short timeframe given to solve them.
 This allows to participate without sacrificing too much time.
 I've participated in a few Kaggle contests, but my experience is that the score difference between top performing teams is so thin that the final ranking is quite random, for algorithms which perform evenly (machine learning is statistical after all).

-## I - Greedy approach with basic random exploration:
+## I. Greedy approach with basic random exploration

 In a limited time frame such as a few hours or one day, it is rare to be able to formulate the problem in rigorous terms and to find an optimal or provably good solution to a problem.
 So I started out with just common sense, and tried to come up with a good greedy solution to the problem.

-### A- Greedy Idea
+### I.A.
+Greedy Idea

-Here is a very simple greedy approach idea: for each potential router cell in the grid, compute the score gain if we added a router to it (and the backbone to connect it to the backbone).
-Choose the potential router cell with the best gain, add the corresponding backbone cells and router.
-Repeat this until we cannot add any router or until no router addition improves the score.
+Here is a very simple greedy approach idea:
+* For each potential router cell in the grid compute the score gain if we added a router to it (and the cost to connect it to the backbone).
+* Choose the potential router cell with the best gain, add the corresponding backbone cells and router.
+* Repeat this until we cannot add any router or until no router addition improves the score.

-B- Implementation
+### I.B.
+Implementation

 In order to implement this idea, we need to be able to:
 * read the problem statement